SpeckyYT/save-state/README.md

 state.sum.display(100, 100)

-wait(0.05) // waiting at least 0.03 seconds from the beginning of the level is ideal
+wait(0.05) // waiting at least 0.05 seconds (3 frames) from the beginning of the level is ideal

 if state.sum == 0 {
     state.save(1)